MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_resourcecopy.md

 A handle to the source resource to copy from.

-## -returns
+## -remarks

-None

 The driver can use the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_seterror_cb">pfnSetErrorCb</a> callback function to set an error code.
-For more information about setting error codes, see the Remarks section.

-## -remarks